Recent Posts

 Team SERVPRO Deals with Flooding on a Regular Basis

-Most homeowners either know somebody who has experienced flooding in their property or they have encountered it themselves.
-It can be stressful, frustrating, and very messy.
-It can also end up costing a lot if you do not arrange for repairs right away.
+Most homeowners either know someone who has experienced flooding of their property, or they have encountered it themselves.
+This is a serious issue which can be stressful, frustrating, very messy and it can also end up costing a lot if you do not arrange for repairs right away.

-The thing to remember about flood damage in homes is that it can come from all kinds of different places.
+The thing to remember about flood damage in a home or commercial property, is that it can come from many different places.
 The easiest way to prevent it is to keep up with routine maintenance.
 Keeping gutters clean, inspecting pipework regularly, and investing in plumbing services can make sure that your home stays protected.

 Keep reading to learn more about flood damage and what happens when SERVPRO is brought in to deal with the aftermath.